On Highway 550, 23 miles south of Ouray and 50 miles north of Durango.

 The Alpine Loop, a National Backcountry Byway, is the area’s most popular backcountry adventure.
 From Silverton the 65-mile 4WD route starts at the ghost town at Animas Forks, climbs over Cinnamon Pass (12,620-ft.) and drops down to Lake City on Highway 149.
 From the south end of Lake City the return route follows the Henson Creek drainage to Engineer Pass (12,800-ft.) and then drops back down to Animas Forks.
 Along the way the route traverses beautiful mountain landscapes with panoramic vistas and passes historic ghost towns and mining sites.

 Accommodations range from B&B’s and small hotels, situated in historic buildings with period furnishings, to more modern motels.
 A variety of homes and apartments are available as vacation rentals.
 Four RV Parks are located in or near town while the surrounding national forests offer established campgrounds and dispersed camping opportunities.

-The tourist information center is on your right as you enter town at 414 Green Street.
+The tourist information center (414 Greene Street) is on your right as you enter town at 414 Green Street.
 Silverton Grocery at 717 Greene Street stocks the basics needed to assemble a meal.
 Those looking for the wider selection should purchase groceries in Ridgway or Durango.

 Avalanche Coffee House (1067 Blair Street) will satisfy your caffeine habit and has a good variety of baked goods, sandwiches and snacks.
-Outdoor World offers a nice selection of hiking and fishing gear along area maps and guidebooks.
+Outdoor World (1234 Greene Street) offers a nice selection of hiking and fishing gear along area maps and guidebooks.